anam-aj/edx/CS50p/pset9FinalProject/README.md

     Saves the user generated 'ToDoList' for persistant usage.
 It uses pickle module to

 #### wrap_text:
     Helps other function by formatting text.
-Takes two arguments Colorize text and put it in a 'box' for better visibility readability.
+Takes two arguments 'text' and 'color'.It colorize the supplied text in the given colour and put it in a 'box' for better visibility and readability.

 ### Acknowledgment: